boardgameio/boardgame.io/docs/api/Client.md

   // The props that this component receives are listed below.
   board: Board,

+  // Optional: React component to display while the client
+  // is in the "loading" state prior to the initial sync
+  // with the game master.
+Relevant only in multiplayer mode.
+  // If this is not provided, the client displays "connecting...".
+  loading: LoadingComponent,

   // Set to true to enable sending move updates to the
   // server via WebSockets.
 Can also be set to
   // { server: 'hostname:port' }